Turtable Research Notes for Nerds

 Discoveries of a CCI Mechanical Engineer

-We've had good success with this style of wheels or rigid caster version might be a good option.
+We've had good success with or might be a good option.

 The wheels will need to bear on a flat smooth surface, and typically this is done on cut sweeps; could metal plate or stacks of plywood.
 Below are some examples of caster sweeps